 Lab Testing Results

-For your security, The UVM Medical Center Department of Pathology and Laboratory Medicine does not currently release test results to patients.
-You must contact your physician for laboratory test results or sign up for MyHealth Online.
-If you have questions about lab testing, please contact The UVM Medical Center Laboratory Customer Service by e-mail, or by phone at 802-847-5121 or 800-991-2799.
+For your security, the UVM Medical Center Department of Pathology and Laboratory Medicine does not currently release test results to patients.
+You must contact your physician for laboratory test results or sign up for MyChart.
+If you have questions about lab testing, please contact LabMarketinguvmhealth [dot] org (The UVM Medical Center Laboratory Customer Service) by e-mail, or by phone at 802-847-5121 or 800-991-2799.